⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Competitive Advantage: What Makes TSM Special

-1. Technological Leadership
+1. Technology Leadership and Innovation

 High10+ Years

-2. Massive Scale and Operational Efficiency
+2. Scale and Manufacturing Excellence

 HighStructural (Permanent)